axshealthcare/countries-api-challenge/README.md

 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode
+- Extra Time: On the country's detail page, display Google Maps with a marker on the country
+- Extra Time: User can indicate their favorite countries
+- Extra Time: Display a list of their favorite counties, even after refreshing the browser
+- Extra Time: Display an error message if the country is not found.

 #### Bonus
-- On the country's detail page, display Google Maps with a marker on the country
 - Don't use a CSS framework (No bootstrap, Tailwind CSS, etc.)
-- User can indicate their favorite countries
-- Display a list of their favorite counties, even after refreshing the browser
-- Display an error message if the country is not found.
+- Use flexbox as much as possible
+- Even though we allow libraries, try to rely as little as possible on third-party libraries.
+As our main focus is your own code.

 ## Where to find everything